 In today’s world, mentoring is a proven business strategy with the majority of Fortune 500 companies running mentoring programs of some description.
 The benefits of mentoring outcomes are often understated.
 Some of the huge advantages to consider are:

-In today's fast paced work and learning environments, time seems to be 'always the enemy', which can lead to inefficient and low levels of knowledge transfer from senior people with tenure and vast amounts of experience to juniors.
-Mentoring helps to make individuals 'stop, think and digest' within a specific process or program.
+In today’s fast-paced work and learning environments, time seems to be “always the enemy”, which can lead to inefficient and low levels of knowledge transfer from senior people with tenure and vast amounts of experience to juniors and protégés.
+Mentoring helps to make individuals ‘stop, think and digest’ within a specific process or program.

-Mentoring can provide for a confidence boost for mentees and leads to personal and professional growth alike.
-Learning new ideas and information should be a lifelong goal for everyone.
+Mentoring can provide a confidence boost for mentees and leads to personal and professional growth alike.
+Learning new ideas and acquiring information should be a lifelong goal for everyone.

 Mentoring pairs people who might not ever connect or cross paths.
 And it works both ways, senior and more experienced people learn from collaborating from younger, less experienced people who bring to the table the latest ideas and uses of technology,

-The more you engage individuals, the more they will help you grow and become aligned with your company and organization's overall mission and objectives.
+The more you engage your employees, the more your corporate or organizational growth will become aligned with your overall mission, goals and objectives.

 software and programme